Buggyes/SFML-Project-Template/README.md

 # SFML Project Template
- A clonable project made to properly handle the SFML library, with a code snippet for any begginers to toy around
+ A clonable Visual Studio (not Visual Studio Code) project made to properly handle the SFML library, with all the libraries and stuff dinamically linked to make it less painfull to use.
+It also has a code snippet for any begginers to toy around.